davecb/Play-it-Again-Sam/cmd/runLoadTest/runLoadTest.md

 -tail
 * Tail -f the input file.
-  This allows a machine to be fed the same load as another machine at the same time, up to a speciofied tps.
-It is for parallel running and finding cases where the new program differs from the old.
+  This allows a machine to be fed the same load as another machine at the same time, up to a specified tps.
+It is for parallel running to find cases where the one program differs from another.

 ### Test-type options (not used)